-As of October 2014, MELODI has 31 members from national bodies responsible for defining funding and implementing research in this domain, and universities and research institutes committed to contribute to R&D efforts.
+As of December 2015, MELODI has 43 members from national bodies responsible for defining, funding and implementing research in this domain, and universities and research institutes committed to contribute to R&D efforts.
 It is a research platform that contributes to the definition of priority objectives in low dose risk research, identification of research programmes and resources to be implemented in order to achieve these objectives, assessment of results obtained, and promotion of communication on these issues between the various parties involved as well as sustainability of key research activities.
-These functions are carried out by organizing scientific and stakeholder workshops, promoting the visibility of the research area, nominating working groups on specific topics and facilitating collaborative research.
+These functions are fulfilled by organizing scientific and stakeholder workshops, promoting the visibility of the research area, nominating working groups on specific topics and facilitating collaborative research.

-A major activity of MELODI is the establishment and updating of a long term Strategic Research Agenda (SRA) for research on low dose risk for radiation protection in Europe (>20 years).
-The SRA is intended to guide the priorities for national and European research programmes and the preparation of competitive calls at the European level.
-Another activity of MELODI is to ensure the availability of key infrastructures as an essential basis for research activities, and the maintenance of competences in radiation research and health risk assessment in the long term via an integrated European approach for training and education.
+To achieve these goals, the establishment and regular updating of a long term Strategic Research Agenda (SRA) for research on low dose risk radiation protection in Europe remains a major activity of MELODI (>20 years).
+It provides guidance on the priorities for national and European research programmes and the preparation of competitive calls at the European level.
+Furthermore, MELODI ensures the availability of key structures as an essential basis for research activities, and the maintenance of competences in radiation research and health risk assessment in the long term via an integrated European approach for training and education.

-An important operational tool for the establishment of MELODI and setting up the structures for sustainable integration of research on low dose risk in Europe was the DoReMi Network of Excellence (2010-2015) funded by Euratom FP7 radiation protection programme.
+The European Network of Excellence DoReMi (2010-2016) funded by Euratom FP7 radiation protection programme served as an important operational tool for establishing MELODI and setting up the structures for sustainable integration of research on low dose risk in Europe.

-From now on, radiation protection research will be organized within a European Joint Programme Co-fund Action (EJP).
+Currently, radiation protection research is organized within the CONCERT European Joint Programme Co-fund Action (EJP).
 The aim of EJP is to bring together relevant funding agencies from the EC and the Member States to integrate European research and to administer calls for research proposals in radiation protection on behalf of the European Commission.
-This activity will build upon the Strategic Research Agendas from five European radiation protection research platforms and aims to establish interaction and synergies between the different areas of expertise.
-The five radiation protection platforms are: MELODI, ALLIANCE (Radioecology), NERIS (Emergency management), EURADOS (Dosimetry issues) and a medical platform.
+This activity will build upon the Strategic Research Agendas from five European radiation protection research platforms, MELODI, ALLIANCE (Radioecology), NERIS (Emergency management), EURADOS (Dosimetry issues) and EURAMED (medical associations), and aims to establish interaction and synergies between the different areas of expertise.
 An important operational tool for the establishment of EJP is the European project OPERRA (Open Project for European Radiation Research Area).